mojoaar/podium/README.md

 - 🏷️ **Tags support** for blog posts with automatic filtering
 - 💻 **Syntax highlighting** for code blocks (140+ languages via highlight.js)
 - 📅 **Date timestamps** for blog posts with newest-first sorting
+- ⭐ **Featured posts** - Pin important posts to the top of the blog list
+- 📆 **Post scheduling** - Publish posts automatically at future dates/times
 - 📄 **Draft support** - hide posts and pages until ready to publish
 - 🔖 **Post excerpts** on list pages with configurable length
 - ⏱️ **Reading time estimates** for blog posts